plow-technologies/inferno/README.md

 - If you set the cache values manually, make sure that you restarted the Nix daemon on non-NixOS systems
 - If you accepted the prompts from the flake, you may not have permissions to set these values.
 Either set them manually in your system-wide configuration or continue reading below

+**Note**: There's currently something strange going on that causes nix cache misses even when caches are configured properly on your computer, or on GitHub Actions.
+If you find your PR's CI is building GHC, try cancelling and re-running it.

 ### Building or working on the project

 Once you have completed the steps above, you can use the `nix` command to build or work on the project.